Azure/spark-cdm-connector/documentation/overview.md

 ***Limited preview release*** <br/>
 Guide last updated, July 31, 2020

+**NOTE:  This latest version describes changes made in the 1.0.16 version of the Spark CDM Connector.
+This includes several breaking changes to the options that simplify the options used.
+Code using earlier versions of library may need to be modified to use the revised options.**

 ## Overview

 The Spark CDM Connector enables a Spark program to read and write CDM entities in a CDM folder via dataframes.
 In principle, the Spark CDM Connector will work in any Spark environment, however this limited preview release has only been tested with and is only supported with Azure Databricks and Apache Spark in Azure Synapse.